Workshop, 5-6 Sept 2017

-Oral presentations may be given by invited international experts, researchers, successful entrepreneurs,
+Oral presentations were given by invited international experts, researchers, successful entrepreneurs,

 and experienced industry people.

-Poster sessions are planned in connection to the presentations where researchers and companies can present their scientific work in the respective areas.
+Poster sessions were held in connection to the presentations where researchers and companies presented their scientific work in the respective areas.

 Jonas Tegenfeldt, Lund University